KaiSta/gopherlyzer/README.md

 Synchronous Mini-Go](http://www.home.hs-karlsruhe.de/~suma0002/publications/TraceBasedDeadlockAnalysisMiniGo.pdf).

 The current prototype only covers a subset of the Go language.
 See our examples.
-We plan to add support for full recursion, anonymous functions, labels etc. in the near future.
+We plan to add support for full recursion, anonymous functions, labels, close for channels etc. in the near future.

 ## Description